 We are affiliated with the International Federation for Research in Women’s History, and hold an annual symposium in conjunction with the Australian Historical Association conference in early July each year.

-The next symposium of the Australian Women’s History Network will be held during the Annual Conference of the Australian Historical Association in Newcastle, between 3 and 7 July 2017.
-The theme for the Network’s Symposium is Symbiotic Histories and the call for papers closes on 31 March.
+The 2017 symposium of the Australian Women’s History Network will be held during the Annual Conference of the Australian Historical Association in Newcastle, between 3 and 7 July 2017.
+The theme for the Network’s Symposium is Symbiotic Histories.

 If you would like to join the Network, please see our Membership page.
 Members receive regular news about events, resources, publications and other opportunities via our email list.
 They also support the Mary Bennett Prize and other mentoring activities for postgraduate students and early career researchers.